dotnet-foundation/foundation/projects/entity-framework.md

 ### Entity Framework has two versions:
 * Entity Framework 6, for .NET Full Framework (Windows)
-* Entity Framework Core, for .NET Core.
-Both versions are open source.
+* Entity Framework Core, for .NET Core

 [Entity Framework 6](https://github.com/aspnet/EntityFramework6) is the legacy Entity Framework for .NET Full Framework, that runs only under Windows Systems.